ecmwf/IonBeam/docs/dataset-schema.rst

    This schema is under active development and may change significantly.
 Do not rely on it as a stable contract yet.

-Datasets produced by IonBeam are streamed to exporters as Arrow RecordBatches over the Flight endpoint (see :ref:`flight-interface:Reading Datasets (GetFlightInfo / DoGet)`).
-Each dataset represents a single time window of aggregated observations.
-Column names are plain identifiers; everything a consumer needs to interpret a column travels as Arrow field metadata, so a batch is self-describing without access to the source's code.
+IonBeam streams built datasets as Arrow RecordBatches over the Flight endpoint (see :ref:`flight-interface:Reading Datasets (GetFlightInfo / DoGet)`).
+Each build represents one time window.
+Arrow field metadata describes the role, semantics, and unit of each column, so consumers do not need access to source-specific code.

 Declaring a Schema
 ------------------

-A source declares its dataset with ``IngestionMetadata``: the dataset name, a version, and a ``DatasetSchema`` listing the time axis, coordinates, variables, and tags, all by canonical name.
-A source renames its feed's raw columns inside its own transform, before the frames reach the client library.
+A source registers ``IngestionMetadata`` containing a dataset name, a version, and a ``DatasetSchema``.
+The schema lists the time axis, coordinates, variables, and tags by their canonical names.
+Source-specific transformations must rename input columns before passing frames to the client library.

-The ``ib_`` prefix is the platform's namespace and no declared name may use it.
-The declared time column is the phenomenon time — the actual UTC instant each observation is about, never a nominal, receipt, or reference time — and it keeps its declared name end-to-end; consumers locate it by its ``role=time`` field metadata, exactly as latitude and longitude are located by their axis and CRS metadata.
-Geographic datasets additionally gain the synthesized ``ib_geometry`` and ``ib_id`` columns at build time.
-Any other name is free, including the plain words a source's own standard uses (``time``, ``year``, ``source``, …), so a feed's native schema can be described as closely as its standard allows.
+IonBeam reserves the ``ib_`` prefix, and dataset declarations cannot use it.
+The declared time column represents phenomenon time: the UTC instant to which an observation applies, rather than its receipt or reference time.
+Its name is preserved throughout the pipeline.
+Consumers locate it through the ``role=time`` field metadata, and locate spatial coordinates through axis and CRS metadata.

+At build time, IonBeam adds ``ib_geometry`` and ``ib_id`` to geographic datasets.
+All other names are available to the source declaration, including names defined by the source's native standard.

 .. code-block:: python